KeithHenry/chromeExtensionAsync/README.md

 Once activated against the Chrome API each callback function gets a `Promise` version.

+Chrome supports ES2017 syntax, so in extensions we can take full advantage of it.

 ## Examples
 For instance, to get the current active tab: